golemfactory/golem-architecture/arch-snapshot/arch.md

 ```

 ##### Handling identities

 Each Golem Node can have multiple identities, with one of them (the default identity) used to identify the Node
 within the network.
 However, operations on a Golem Node can also be performed in the context of secondary identities.
-The Net module must be able to handle messages sent to and from any of these identities.
-For more information on
-identification, refer to the chapter about the [identity module](#identity).
-This section focuses solely on the Net
-module interface.

-In addition to the GSB endpoints bound to the `/net/{NodeId}` prefix, as described in the [Address Translation
-chapter](#address-translation), there is another prefix: `/from/{LocalId}/to/{RemoteId}`.
-This enables messages to
-be sent from a specific identity on one Node to a specific identity on a remote Node.

-Another important aspect is that the Net module always checks if the target identity belongs to the local Node.
-If
-it does, the message is routed back to the local GSB instead of being sent over the network.
-This mechanism allows
-GSB calls to be handled uniformly by the calling code, regardless of whether the target is local or remote.

-Each Golem Node can have multiple identities, with one of them (the default identity) used to identify the Node
-within the network.
-However, operations on a Golem Node can also be performed in the context of secondary identities.